 Medium-Length Textured Shag

-Heavy layering, choppy ends, intentionally uneven length distribution.
-One of the more technically demanding cuts on this list.
-A barber who isn’t confident with shag cuts will produce chunks that don’t blend, and it takes months of growing to fix.
+A barber who isn’t confident with shag cuts will produce chunks that don’t blend, and it’ll take you months of growing to fix.

 Long Layered Waves

-Layers through long wavy hair to prevent the weight from flattening the wave pattern.
 Past shoulder length, the sheer weight of unlayered wavy hair pulls the wave pattern straighter and heavier the longer it grows.
-Layers are the only thing keeping the wave visible at that length, not an optional finishing touch.
+Layers are the only thing keeping your wave visible at that length, not an optional finishing touch.

 Long Textured Flow

-Long Tousled Curls
+Long Textured Tousled Curls

 Long Textured Slick Back

-Length pushed straight back, texturized rather than glossy.
-At this length the hair has enough weight to hold the direction on its own, so the texture is mostly about avoiding the wet-look finish rather than creating movement from scratch.
+At this length your hair has enough weight to hold the direction on its own, so the texture is mostly about avoiding the wet-look finish rather than creating movement from scratch.

 Textured Curtains

-A centre part with texture through both sides falling toward the face.
-Cut this without any texturizing and the two sides fall in a way that looks staged, almost too symmetrical to be real.
-Texture through the ends breaks that symmetry just enough to look unplanned.
+Cut this without any texturizing and the two sides will fall in a way that looks staged, almost too symmetrical to be real.
+Texture through the ends breaks that symmetry enough to look unplanned.

-Long Shag with Texture
+Long Textured Shag

-The full-length version of the medium shag, heavier layering, more dramatic length variation.
-I’d only get this from a barber who can show you previous long shag work specifically, not just general long hair experience.
-The layering technique for a proper shag at this length is actually a different skill from cutting long layers for a flow or a curtain style, and a lot of barbers who are confident with one aren’t confident with the other.
+The layering technique for a proper shag at this length is a different skill entirely from cutting long layers for a flow or a curtain style, and a lot of barbers who are confident with one aren’t confident with the other.

-Surfer-Inspired Long Texture
+Surfer-Inspired Long Textured Hair

 Salt spray, air dry, don’t touch it while it dries.
 The texture is meant to look accidental.
 Ironically it usually isn’t.
-A cut without proper layering underneath still needs the layering even if the finished look is meant to seem effortless.

 Textured Man Bun with Loose Strands